semrush/intergalactic/website/docs/components/product-head/product-head.md

 ### Breadcrumbs and additional links

 ::: tip
-Use the [ButtonLink](../../components/button/button.md#button-with-link-styles) component if the element acts as a button, that is opens a dialog or changes the page.
+Use the [ButtonLink](../../components/button/button.md#button-with-link-styles) component if the element acts as a button, that's opens a dialog or changes the page.
 :::

 - [Breadcrumbs](/components/breadcrumbs/breadcrumbs) and [additional links](/patterns/links-order/links-order) are center-aligned.